particle-iot/docs/src/content/support/general/pricing.md

 <a href="https://particle.io/sales">Contact sales</a> for details.

 ### How does Device Cloud invoicing work?

 When you first activated a cellular device or created your product, you were put on a _billing period_.
+That is, you were assigned a day that starts your billing period each month and closes the billing period for the previous month.

+Once a billing period closes, we will process your usage and bill you approximately one week later.
+This charge will contain a line item for access to the Device Cloud in the _current month_.
+There are also 2 potential types of line items that are added to invoices representing costs incurred in the _previous month_:

+- Cellular data overages accrued will be charged at the appropriate rate given where the data was consumed ($0.40 for most countries).
+- Devices added in the middle of the month can receive a prorated charge representing Device Cloud access for the remainder of the month.

+Example: For a product created on January 1:

+- Billing period: January 1 - January 31
+- Charge date February 7
+- Invoice Line items:
+  - Device Cloud for period of February 1 - February 28
+  - Cellular data overages from January 1 - January 31

+---

+When you first activated a cellular device or created your product, you were put on a _billing period_.
 That is, you were assigned a day on which you will be invoiced each month.